bodraski/Evals_Tooling/PR_drafts/2026-06-06_pr_draft_VLLM_tool_calling_err_404_fix.md

 except NotFoundError as ex:
     if len(tools) > 0:
         raise RuntimeError(
-            "vLLM returned 404 for a request with tools. " "Either start vLLM with --enable-auto-tool-choice and " "--tool-call-parser=<parser> (e.g. hermes, llama3_json, mistral), "
+                    "vLLM returned 404 for a request with tools. " "This might indicate vLLM server was started without tool calling enabled."
+                    "Try starting vLLM with --enable-auto-tool-choice and " "--tool-call-parser=<parser> (e.g. hermes, llama3_json, mistral), "
                     "or use -M emulate_tools=true as a fallback."
         ) from ex
     raise
 ```